top of page

 "You beat the Goal!
 How do you bust through this wooden door into the room?"

-Mental or magical prowess could be represented by any Stat.
+Mental/Magical prowess can be represented by any of these!

 Inventory